The Leaves You Pick Off The Blackberry

 He held his breath to them all.
 The way a bushel of blackberries suddenly appears on the side of the road after you’ve escaped from the city.
 You steal them by the handful, assuming they don’t belong to anyone except nature – and she owes you – from the countless times she disembodied your hungry gut and instead gave you palms full of pollen.
 You turn a flannel shirt into a basket and hijack what you can carry.
 The doe can split the rest.

 The fog lifted just enough to see a cluster of trees casting bereavement like prophecy, and a stranded diner just three miles from the apple cider mill – double fisting a mug of coffee that looks like it was found in a thrift store from the 70s.
 We ate a late breakfast.
 He held his breath.
-They said his name.
+They called him Philip.
 He held his breath.
 They stared for an hour.
 He held his breath.
 I was sixteen.
 He held his breath.
 Some men preferred the risk of living curiously; as if a gentle heart were parallel to the chaos of a young girl’s laughter.

 There is nothing but death in his mouth.
 The waitress could smell it in his spleen – fungal fruit, the alcohol of a cardinal shrieking in his birth chart as it flew across our heads – a molten center of October burning daytime moons as they puddle in his pores.
 In my mind I ran faster than time, and it could follow me nowhere.
 I was alone in the way I mounted my mouth to silent air, sharing rotting intestines and a carousel of filthy bouquets trying to perform exodus from my skin.